nrupeshsurya/nrupeshsurya.github.io/_posts/2021-04-17-RSA-Algorithm.md

 title: RSA algorithm in C
 categories: [RSA Algorithm, Encryption, Computer Networks, C programming, OpenSSL]
 ---
 RSA algorithm is a widely used encryption tool.
-The algorithm was invented by Ron Rivest, Adi Shamir and Leonard Adleman in 1977 which is still in production.
-RSA has been extensively used in various data-sensitive applications such as HTTPS protocol(SSL uses the RSA algorithm), e-Banking, and Bluetooth among many more core applications.
+The algorithm was invented by Ron Rivest, Adi Shamir and Leonard Adleman in 1977 and is still in production.
+RSA is extensively used in various data-sensitive applications such as HTTPS protocol(SSL uses the RSA algorithm), e-Banking, and Bluetooth among many more core applications.

 ![](/images/rsa.svg)

 The RSA algorithm is an asymmetric algorithm which needs two keys for communication.
 Suppose A wants to send a message to B. For this, A must first have the public key of B which can be shared through a public channel on the internet without any problems.
-The reasoning behind it is, the message which is encrypted by the public key of B, can only be decrypted by using the private of B which is assumed to be under their private possession.
-To recap, A encrypts the message they want to send using the public key of B and sends it to B who decrypts it using their private key.
+The reasoning behind it is, the message which is encrypted by the public key of B, can only be decrypted by using the private key of B which is assumed to be under their private possession.
+To summarise, A encrypts the message they want to send using the public key of B and sends it to B who decrypts it using their private key.

 ### Generating private and public keys